rcpch/digital-growth-charts-server/docs/developer/writing-documentation.md

     - 'about/overview.md'
 ```

-By manually specifying the navigation in this way, we have control over the precise appearance of subfolder names (which otherwise are rendered in Title Case, but this doesn't work for acronyms) and also the order of display of the sidebar headings.
+By manually specifying the navigation in this way, we have control over the precise appearance of subfolder names (which otherwise are rendered in Title Case, but this doesn't work for acronyms) and also we can customise the order of listing of the sidebar headings, which otherwise are simply alphabetically ordered.

 ### Page title in the navigation